 There are two main ways to send information out into space—as a transmission or by blasting up a physical object.
 Through both methods, humans have sent off all sorts of intriguing data about life on Earth.
 In 1995, for instance, the National Science Development Agency of Japan transmitted, among other images, one of an alien and an earthling holding hands, in the direction of the Libra constellation.
 We’ve sent a copy of War of the Worlds to Mars, and models of Lego figures (of the Greek gods Juno and Jupiter, as well as Galileo Galilei) to orbit the planet Jupiter.
 The sculptor Forrest Myers reported that he sent, without permission, a tiny ceramic tile with miniature artworks by Robert Rauschenberg, Claes Oldenburg, Andy Warhol, and three other artists to the Moon with Apollo 12.
-This month, a golden urn honoring astronaut Robert Henry Lawrence Jr. will be sent into orbit.

 “At the very least, we should know what we’ve sent out,” says Quast.